heptarch/heptarch.github.io/drafts/tarkovsky.md

 and shadows slink down the laneways and past the tower of San Niccolò, that lonely and somnolent giant emerging from the piazza Giuseppe Poggi.
 It is a place of secrets.
-Let me show you one of them.
+Come, let me show you one of them.

 <figure>
     <div style="text-align:center"><img src